mdolab/pyoptsparse/doc/contribute.rst

     pip install --no-build-isolation --editable .

+Unlike typical installs, this will leave the build directory in place, so in subsequent builds it is best to clean the build directory first via

+.. prompt:: bash

+    rm -rf build

 To run tests, ensure that the testing dependencies specified in the ``pyproject.toml`` file are also installed.

 Coding style